dergachev/screengif/README.md

 ### Under Docker

-If you have docker running, this is the quickest and cleanest way to get started with screengif:
+If you have docker running, this is the quickest way to get started with screengif:

 ```
-docker pull dergachev/screengif   # or alternatively 'make build'
+git clone git@github.com:dergachev/screengif.git
+cd screengif

+make build      # or alternatively, 'docker pull dergachev/screengif'

 make docker-convert args="-i demo.mov -o demo-docker.gif"

+# input files must be relative to cloned screengif repo
+cp /path/to/myMovie.mov .

+make docker-convert args="-i myMovie.mov -o myMovie.gif"
 ```

 See Dockerfile and Makefile for how it works.